Last Updated: 2 months ago

 Thanks to these superb senses, it’s no wonder that cats can’t stand certain aromas and run in the opposite direction.

-Here is the list of what smells do cats hate.
+Let’s see what smells do cats hate.

 They might also detect aromas that our noses aren’t capable of processing.
-The cat repellent abilities of citrus are well known.
+The cat-repellent abilities of citrus are well known.

 That’s why many owners often advise that you place orange peels to keep the cat off the counter or place the peels around plants you wish to protect.